-Employers would offer payment to employees receiving a "free" parking space.
-This payment could be used to offset the costs of using transit or other modes of transportation and would offer incentive to employees to use alternative modes of transportation.
+Employers would offer payment to employees using a SOV parking space.
+This payment could be used to offset the costs of using transit or other modes of transportation and offer incentive to employees to use such modes of transportation.
 The price of the payout would be determined based on tenant rent prices.

-17) Transit Subsides
+17) Transit Subsidies

 Employers would provide transit subsidies to employees to promote the use of public transit.
-Transit subsidies would be consistent with guidelines set by VTA for TDM trip reductions and would not exceed the maximum subsidy allowed by Federal Law.
-The number of employees receiving subsides would be determined by the employer's lease agreement and will vary.
+Transit subsidies would be consistent with guidelines set by VTA for TDM trip reductions and would not exceed the maximum subsidy allowed by federal law.
+The number of employees receiving subsidies would be determined by the employer's lease agreement and will likely vary.